 Job prospects were not great.
 Job prospects for 20-something high-school drop-outs with a history of “mental illness” were worse, especially if you weren’t a barbie doll and couldn’t pose for every Deviantart freak, art student, life-drawing class, and outlet catalog that you could find like Jean could.
 Jane hadn’t even wanted to get a job, but her parents were over their useless failure kid, and it was get a job or move out.
 And she didn’t romanticize sleeping on park benches like she used to.

 She’d woken up two hours before her alarm on her first day at the laundry service and watched the ceiling change color until the beeping had started, wailed itself out, then stopped.
 She couldn’t believe she missed school.
 But somehow, somehow work was worse.
-She missed her destruction, missed that moment when she’d been shining and powerful and full of nothing but glorious potential, missed the prospect of obituaries that read things like “cut off in the bloom of life” and “girl genius tragically taken from us” and “had she not lost her battle, who can say how she might have transformed art, transformed us all?”
+She missed her destruction, missed that moment when she’d been shining and powerful and full of nothing but glorious potential, the power at the prospect of being able to throw it all away, missed the prospect of obituaries that read things like “cut off in the bloom of life” and “girl genius tragically taken from us” and “had she not lost her battle, who can say how she might have transformed art, transformed us all?”